chrisgarbarini/Chris-Garbarini/_posts/2022-04-20-reflection.md

 **Introduction**

 I had no idea what to expect coming into Digital Humanities.
 I took this class to fulfill a writing intensive requirement.
 With that being said, this class has turned out to be a very enjoyable class.
 The first day of class made it seem like it was going to be a long semester.
 Going through the assignments talking about coding and making blogs made it seem like I was going to be in over my head during this class.
 All was good though, none of the assignments were too hard, but some were a little long.
 This class has taught me some new skills and writing tactics that will be beneficial to me in the future.
-This class also taught me that digital humanities are everywhere in our daily life without us realizing it.
+This class also taught me that digital humanities are everywhere in our daily life without us realizing.
+There was one tool that really bennefited me during this class was the course wesbite.
+The course website had all the information I needed, and I was alwasy able to access it.

 **Skills Learned**